dotslashsimran/dotslashsimran/README.md

 ### Hi there 👋 Thank you for stopping by my profile!
 I'm Simran, a Computer Science student.
 I strive to learn something new everyday, polish my skills, travel and surround myself with people with similar interests.
 - My pronouns are she/her
-- I'm currently learning C
+- I'm currently learning Python
 - How to reach me:
     - Email: simrancodes@protonmail.com
     - Twitter: https://twitter.com/dotslashsimran